 This allows you and your partner to focus and train your sights on the things that both of you find important.

-Both of you should be able to determine the level of importance of all the significant things or aspects in your relationship.
+Both of you should be able to determine the level of importance of all the significant things or aspects of your mutual relationship goals.

 Knowing which to prioritize will prevent both of you from being exposed to stress and anxiety.

-On the other hand, your partner could suffer from stress or anxiety if he or she is not aware about your goals or priorities in life.
+On the other hand, your partner could suffer from stress or anxiety if he or she is not aware of your goals or priorities in life.